plone/guillotina/docs/source/developer/commands.md

 - serve:
   - `--host`: host to bind to
   - `--port`: port to bind to
+  - `--asgi-server`: choose which ASGI server to run (uvicorn by default)
 - shell
 - create
   - `--template`: name of template to use